relu/kubernetes-workshop/README.md

 ```

 _NOTE: If you look at its manifest, the deployment looks identical to the
-ReplicaSet, aside from the `kind` atttribute that is.
+ReplicaSet, aside from the `kind` attribute that is.
 The reason is that
 Deployments are controllers for replicasets, they basically work by creating,
 scaling and removing replicasets._